Tony Delk

 Tony Lorenzo Delk (born January 28, 1974) is an American former professional basketball player and college assistant coach.
-He last served as an assistant coach for the New Mexico State Aggies men's basketball team.
+He currently serves as a scout for the Denver Nuggets of the National Basketball Association (NBA).
 During his playing days, he was team leader of the Kentucky Wildcats team that won the 1996 NCAA Championship Game.
-After college, he played for eight National Basketball Association (NBA) teams over 10 seasons.
+After college, he played for eight NBA teams over 10 seasons.

 High school

 Delk attended Haywood Junior High School and Haywood High School in Brownsville, Tennessee.
 During his 1992 senior year of high school, Delk was named "Mr. Basketball" in the state of Tennessee (TSSAA Class 3A Mr.Basketball 1992) and also to the Parade and McDonald's All-American Teams.

 College career

 As a sophomore at Kentucky, Delk was voted All-SEC 2nd Team by the coaches and All-SEC 3rd Team by the Associated Press, while also making the All-SEC Tournament Team for his outstanding play.
 Delk was named to the All-SEC 1st and All-NCAA Regional teams during the 1994–95 season.
 In the 1995–96 season, Delk was named to the All-American and All-SEC first teams and was named NCAA basketball tournament Most Outstanding Player.
 He also received SEC Player of the Year honors during the season.
-Delk joined Omega Psi Phi Fraternity while at Kentucky.
+Delk joined Omega Psi Phi fraternity while at Kentucky.